MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/update-akshci-host-windows-admin-center.md

 # Update the AKS on Azure Stack HCI host using Windows Admin Center

 This article describes how to update the AKS on Azure Stack HCI core system to the latest version.
-For information on updating an AKS workload cluster, visit [how to update the Kubernetes version of AKS clusters](./upgrade.md).
+For information on updating an AKS workload cluster, see [update the Kubernetes version of AKS clusters](./upgrade.md).

 There are several types of updates, which can happen independently from each other and in certain supported combinations: